-- In October 2011, the European Commission published proposals for adapting the Transparency guideline and the Reporting guideline.
-The proposed amendments included an obligation for companies operating in the oil, gas and mining industries and in the primary forestry industry to publicly report on their payments to governments, broken down per country.
-In June 2013, the amendments to the Accounting Directive which cover EU public interest entities and large EU undertakings in the extractive industries and the logging of primary forests appeared in the European Union.
-108 The EU also adopted the EU Capital Requirements Directive IV (2013/36/EU) which applies to credit institutions and investments firms with their residence in one or more of the EU Member States.
-This obliges banks to provide full country- by-country tax reporting (CBCR) from 1 January 2015 onwards. - However, organisations such as the Tax Justice Network and Eurodad believe that reporting tax payments per country should not be restricted to single industries, but should apply to all companies operating in more than one country.
-This statement was endorsed in June 2011 by the Dutch House of Representatives by means of an accepted motion.109 In September 2012, the European Parliament and the tax services of Canada, France, Great Britain and South Africa also spoke in favour of this principle.110 - In the Sustainability Reporting Guidelines of the Global Reporting Initiative the breakdown of tax payments per country is also included.
+- However, organisations such as the Tax Justice Network and Eurodad believe that reporting tax payments per country should not be restricted to specific industries, but should apply to all companies operating in more than one country.
+This statement was endorsed in June 2011 by the Dutch House of Representatives by means of an accepted motion.
+In September 2012, the European Parliament and the tax services of Canada, France, Great Britain and South Africa also spoke in favour of this principle. - In the Sustainability Reporting Guidelines of the Global Reporting Initiative (GRI) the breakdown of tax payments per country is also included.
 Economic Performance Indicator EC1 asks companies to report on the "Direct economic value generated and distributed, including revenues, operating costs, employee compensation, donations and other community investments, retained earnings, and payments to capital providers and governments."
-To explain this last category, it is requested to report on: "all company taxes and related penalties paid at the international, national, and local levels. (..)
+In this last category it is requested to report on: "all company taxes and related penalties paid at the international, national, and local levels. (..)
 Report taxes paid by country for organisations operating in more than one country."